 In the Interest of Greater Accessibility

-We asked Bob McCullough, Morgan’s Communications Director, about ways in which all waterparks can improve their accessibility, read on to hear what he had to say:
+We asked Bob McCullough, Morgan’s former Communications Director, about ways in which all waterparks can improve their accessibility, read on to hear what he had to say:

 Morgan’s Inspiration Island recently opened in San Antonio next to the unique Morgan’s Wonderland theme park.
 Both non-profit, ultra-accessible parks were designed with special-needs individuals of all ages in mind and built for everyone’s enjoyment.

 To create these parks, Gordon Hartman, founder of The Gordon Hartman Family Foundation, brought together teams of passionate people that included doctors, therapists, special-ed teachers, caregivers, and parents of special-needs children to brainstorm what would constitute ultra-accessibility.
 This means anyone with a physical or cognitive challenge can do just as much and have as much fun as individuals without special needs in an inclusive, safe, barrier-free, and non-judgmental environment.

 Some of the adaptations that make Morgan’s Inspiration Island ultra-accessible are:

 - Waterproof wheelchairs – The park collaborated with the Pittsburgh Human Engineering Research Laboratories (HERL) at the University of Pittsburgh to develop the PneuChair™, a revolutionary waterproof wheelchair propelled by compressed air.
 Guests in expensive battery-powered wheelchairs can’t afford to get them wet, but the PneuChair, and other waterproof wheelchair designs, enable those guests to splash and play with everyone.